Metal Roof Installation: 7 Pro Tips For a Successful Project

 Installing a moisture barrier is essential to protect your home from leaks and moisture damage.
 Use a high-quality underlayment, such as synthetic underlayment or roofing felt, to cover the entire roof deck.
 This layer acts as an additional line of defense against water infiltration.

-Tip #4 – Use the Right Fasteners
+Tip #4 – Use the Right Fasteners and Clips

-Using the correct fasteners is critical for the longevity of your metal roof.
-Opt for corrosion-resistant screws with rubber washers.
-These screws should be long enough to penetrate the metal panels and secure into the roof deck without causing damage.
-Place the screws in the flat areas of the panels to prevent water from pooling around the fasteners.
-Always screw fasteners straight in, paying careful attention to not overtighten them.
-Test your drill tension on a piece of scrap metal or an area that can be easily covered by a ridge cap or other flashing.
+Using the correct fasteners and clips is critical for the longevity and performance of your metal roof.
+Opt for corrosion-resistant screws with rubber washers, designed specifically for metal roofing applications.
+These screws should be long enough to penetrate the panels and securely anchor into the roof deck without causing damage or dimpling the metal surface.

 Tip #5 — Safety First